tomaszbabiuk/nextion-api-micropython/README.md

 # A Nextion driver for Micropython.
-It allows us to communicate with Nextion displays and update the TFT content.
+It allows to communicate with Nextion displays and update the TFT content.
 Tested on ESP32 and Sonoff NSPanel.
 Some parameters are hardcoded (like TFT update baud rate) but easy to change.
 Feel free to create a PR and formalize this API.
+To see this API in action see: https://github.com/tomaszbabiuk/aeplugin-nspanel-firmware

 # Prerequisites
 1. Flash Micropython firmware on your board (https://micropython.org/download/)